-These are paid to a small number of employees (twenty four in 2017/18) who are on an out of hours on-call rota for specialist duties such as collecting stray dogs or attending noise complaints.
-The level of remuneration is up to £147 for each week of being on-call.
+A review of standby duties and payments was carried out in May 2020.
+This resulted in amending the Standby Allowance Policy to ensure that those employees who are required to take part in standby rotas and respond to call out duties are treated consistently across the Council and remunerated fairly for the duties.
+The standby payments are paid to a small number of employees (forty five in 2021/22) who are on an out of hours on-call rota for specialist duties such as emergency planning, collecting stray dogs or attending noise complaints.
+The level of remuneration is up to £146.81 for each week of being on-call.